-This form is used by agents when preparing a listing agreement, a purchase agreement or a counteroffer on the sale, exchange or lease for more than one year of any property and complying with mandated agency law disclosures requisite for collecting a fee, to provide sellers and buyers by an attachment which contains state agency law codes controlling the conduct of all real estate licenses in any agency relationship.
+This form is used by agents as an attachment when preparing a listing agreement, purchase agreement or a counteroffer on the sale or exchange of residential property, commercial property or mobilehomes, to comply with agency disclosure law controlling the conduct of real estate licensees when in agency relationships.
+[Calif.
+Civil Code §§2079 et seq.]

 Legislated order to quell cultured chaos